 Options for eating out here are so good that we’ll forgive you for making a beeline for the Kingham Plough every day.
 Set in the heart of one of England’s loveliest villages, the Plough is always seasonal, always fresh.
 Tell me you can resist crisp cacklebean egg or roast rump of longhorn beef?

 Try The Wild Rabbit, branded Britain’s poshest pub, for hay-baked celeriac, organic winter leeks, quail and English sweetbread.
 Or will it be the Mill House, for Cotswold lamb shank, wild seabass salad, or a classic chicken and mushroom pie?

 If you’re staying in, you’ll love the electric oven and hob, and you’ll revel in raiding the Daylesford Organic farmshop for foraged mushrooms and seven-seed sourdough to pile into your giant American fridge-freezer.
 If you want to take it easy, call our chefs for extravagant celebrations or simple drop-offs.

 However you play it, you won’t be short of space, or atmosphere.
 Light from the glass ceiling panels floods the dining room, alive with quirky furnishings and the lively buzz of up to 16 voices, handy for when your guestfest spills out into other Kingham Cottages.

 Behind the oak doors to its three bedrooms, Berry Pen sleeps six.
 There’s a super-king master with spotlit ceiling and en-suite with bath and separate walk-in shower.

-Bedrooms two and three come with two sets of single beds that can be linked to convert to doubles.
-Bedroom two has a bath and separate walk-n shower, while bedroom three has a walk-in shower.
+Bedroom two comes with a set of single beds that can be linked to convert to a double.
+Bedroom three is a fixed twin.
+Bedroom two has a bath and separate walk-in shower, while bedroom three has a walk-in shower.